florisboard/florisboard/README.md

   - Theme import/export

 ### [v0.5.0](https://github.com/florisboard/florisboard/milestone/5)
-There's no exact roadmap yet but it is planned that the media part of FlorisBoard (emojis, emoticons, kaomoji) gets a rework.
-Also as an extension (requires v0.4.0/Module C) GIF support is planned.
+There's no exact roadmap yet, but these are the most important points:
+- Full layout customization in runtime
+- Extensive rework and customization of the media input (emojis, emoticons, kaomoji)
+- Better Smartbar customization
+- As an extension GIF support

 ### > v0.5.0
 This is completely open as of now and will gather planned features as time